How to Use Dog Treats for Training

 Using treats in dog training can be difficult.
 It’s tempting to either hand them out too freely or to refrain from using them too much.
 The key is to find a balance.

 Dog training can be a difficult process to get right.
 Delicate balances need to be struck between expectation and reward, incentive and instinct.
-But if you’re worried about spoiling your canine companion by using dog treats in the training process, fear not; treat training is perfectly fine for your dog, especially in the earlier stages of learning to obey.
+But if you’re worried about spoiling your canine companion by using dog treats in the training process, fear not.
+Treat training is perfectly fine for your dog, especially in the earlier stages of learning to obey.

-- Getting Started: Treat training is most effective in the early stages of a puppy’s learning process.
+- Getting Started.
+Treat training is most effective in the early stages of a puppy’s learning process.
 This is because, unlike praising or petting, receiving a treat is an exciting, tangible incentive.
 When your dog is first learning commands like “down” or “stay”, he’ll need a very clear incentive like this.
 For example, you can hold the treat in front of your dog and bring it close to the floor as you say “down.”
 Once your dog lies down, you can reward him with the treat, repeating this process until he’s learned the command.

-- Don’t Overdo It: While it’s smart to use treats to teach your dog commands, make sure not to overdo the treats.
+- Don’t Overdo It.
+While it’s smart to use treats to teach your dog commands, make sure not to overdo the treats.
 When in the learning phase, one dog treat per executed command is acceptable at first, but refrain from letting your dog feast for an action that he will eventually need to learn is expected of him.
 Not only is this unhealthy, it distracts the dog from making the connection between action and reward.
 Likewise, you should refrain from over-praising your pet, as this has a similar effect.

-Hint: To avoid giving too many calories in the form of treats, take some of your dog’s daily food allotment to use as treats.
+Hint: To avoid giving too many calories in the form of treats, take some of your dog’s daily food allotment to use as training treats.
 Your dog will think that the reward is special just because it comes from you!